www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 ## Find A Solution
 ## Using A Simple Hill Climber As A Stepping Stone
 Applying solvers to the solutions is done by calling the `optimize` method.
-The `functionalHillClimber` needs a solution, where all variables are set, so `linearInitialization` is used set all variables in the following example:
+The `functionalHillClimber` is an optimizer, that needs an initialized solution, where all demands or all supplies are allocated.
+So we use `linearInitialization` to set all variables in the following example:
 ```
 solution.optimize(linearInitialization());
 solution.optimize(functionalHillClimber(1000));